 You should take these steps to make the most of specialty insurance:

-When pricing specialty insurance, ask for a quote from your current insurance provider.
-If a competitor comes back with a lower quote for the same service, take that back to your service provider to see if it can match the competitor.
+When you're pricing specialty insurance, ask for a quote from your current insurance provider.
+If a competitor gives you a lower quote for the same service, take that back to your current provider to see if it can match the lower cost.